HasanBradfordUni/YoutubePlaylistsEnhancer/README.md

 <hr>

 ## Duration Details <br>
-### Allows the playlist to display the total duration and projected time of finishing
+### Allows the playlist to display the total duration and how many videos are counted in this sum
 For Duration Details see [this source code](https://github.com/nrednav/youtube-playlist-duration-calculator)
 <hr>